rahimi-mohd/rahimi-mohd/README.md

 - 👋 Hello za warudo !
 I’m the biggest neet on this planet, rahimi.
 - 👀 I’m interested in computer programming and technology.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Python.
 - 💻️ I'm very interested in linux, but still learning though.

 <!---